MarinAtanasov/The-Biscuit-Machine/README.md

 This repository requires [.NET SDK version 6.0.401](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).

-To start the BiscuitMachine™, start BiscuitMachine.ConsoleApp.
+To start The Biscuit Machine, start BiscuitMachine.ConsoleApp.
+By using `dotnet run`.

 ## Operation
 - When switched on, the machine must wait for the  oven to warm up before starting the conveyor belt.